Candidate for Morris County Commissioner

 Councilmember Tyler Pontier

 Tyler was sworn in to the Council on January 7, 2025.
 He and his wife have two children in Morris Plains schools.
 He is a member of the Morris Plains Rotary Club and maintains a real estate practice in town.
-Tyler is currently chair of the Public Safety Committee serving as a liaison to the Police and Fire Departments and the Fire Prevention Bureau, the municipal court, and the Local Emergency Planning and Traffic Committees.
+Tyler is currently chair of the Public Safety Committee and is serving as a liaison to the Police and Fire Departments and the Fire Prevention Bureau, the municipal court, and the Local Emergency Planning and Traffic Committees.

 Contact Councilmember Pontier here.